跳至主要內容

 助理教授

-Dr. Jason Petrulis is an Assistant Professor in Global History whose research and teaching focus on Asia-US relations.
+Dr. Jason Petrulis is an Assistant Professor of Global History whose research and teaching focus on Asia-US relations.
 He received his PhD, MPhil, and MA from Columbia University, and his BA from Harvard University.
 He is a historian of global capitalism, broadly conceived.

-His book in progress, Wig: A Global History, 1958-1979, uses a curious commodity as a “lens” on Asian industrialization.
-Wig draws on archival, library, and field research at sites ranging from India and Hong Kong to the US and Singapore.
-An article based on this research, “ ‘A Country of Hair’: A Global Story of South Korean Wigs, Korean American Entrepreneurs, African American Hairstyles, and Cold War Industrialization,” was published in Enterprise & Society.
+‘A Country of Hair’: A Global Story of South Korean Wigs, Korean American Entrepreneurs, African American Hairstyles, and Cold War Industrialization,” based on this research, was published in Enterprise & Society.
 “A Country of Hair” was awarded the Philip Scranton “Best Article” prize and also received an honorable mention for the Mira Wilkins prize for best article in international/comparative history, both from the Business History Conference.
+A second article from this project, “Making a global beauty business: the rise and fall of Hong Kong wigs in the 1960s,” was published (in English) in Entreprises et Histoires.